devwalshy/sbuxtips.com/README.md

 ```

 The build command emits a `dist/` directory with an SPA-friendly `404.html` fallback and Vite base path set
-to `/tipjar/` for GitHub Pages.
-Push the `dist/` directory to the `gh-pages` branch or use an action of your
-choice.
+to `/sbuxtips.com/` for GitHub Pages.
+The GitHub Actions workflow will automatically deploy on every push to `main`.

 ## OCR Microservice